 One of the main causes of the housing and financial bubble in the United States that preceded the global financial crisis has been identified as the availability of easy credit in the early 2000s.
-Between 1996 and 2003, following financial market crises in East Asia, Latin America and Russia, many developing and oil-producing economies decided to accumulate foreign reserves as a buffer against potential capital outflows.
-This increased propensity to save, coupled with a preference for low-risk assets, triggered substantial inflows to the US government bond market putting, according to one prominent view, downward pressure on real interest rates and upward pressure on asset prices (the Global Savings Glut or GSG; see Bernanke, 2005 and Warnock and Warnock, 2009).
-Another strand of the literature emphasizes the role of the international banking sector, arguing that a key driver of the last financial crisis was the excess elasticity of banks' intermediation, expanding in times of favorable regulation or expansionary monetary policy and allowing for the build-up of unsustainable credit (the Global Banking Glut or GBG; see Borio and Disyatat, 2011, Shin, 2011, Brender and Pisani, 2010 and Bernanke et al., 2011).
-The latter is related to the activity of global banks, mostly European, which participated in international risktaking chains by raising dollar funding via their US branches (Bruno and Shin, 2015b) and buying private-label US securities (Bertaut et al., 2012).
+Between 1996 and 2003, following financial crises in East Asia, Latin America and Russia, many developing and oil-producing economies accumulated foreign reserves as a buffer against potential capital outflows.
+This increased propensity to save, coupled with a preference for low-risk assets, triggered substantial inflows to the US bond market putting, according to one prominent view, downward pressure on real interest rates and upward pressure on asset prices (the Global Saving Glut or GSG; see Bernanke, 2005 and Warnock and Warnock, 2009).
+Another strand of the literature emphasizes the role of the international banking sector, arguing that a key driver of the crisis was the excess elasticity of banks' intermediation: according to it, banks' balance sheets expand in times of favorable regulation or expansionary monetary policy and, during the 2000s, allowed for the build-up of unsustainable credit (the Global Banking Glut or GBG; see Borio and Disyatat, 2011, Shin, 2011, Brender and Pisani, 2010 and Bernanke et al., 2011).
+The latter hypothesis is related to the activity of global banks, mostly European, which raised dollar funding via their US branches (Bruno and Shin, 2015b) and reinvested part of it in private-label US securities (Bertaut et al., 2012).